Prison farm: Convict leasing

-Convict leasing was a system of penal labor that was primarily practiced in the Southern United States, and widely involved the use of African-American men which was prominently used after the American Civil War.
-In this system southern states leased prisoners to large plantations and private mines or railways.
+Convict leasing was a system of penal labor that was primarily practiced in the Southern United States, widely involved the use of African-American men, and was prominently used after the American Civil War.
+In this system, southern states leased prisoners to large plantations and private mines or railways.
 This system led to the states earning a profit, while the prisoners earned no pay and faced dangerous working conditions.

-The 13th Amendment to the United States Constitution, prohibited the use of slavery and involuntary servitude but explicitly exempts those who have been convicted of a crime.
-In response to this, the southern state legislatures implemented "Black Codes" which were laws that explicitly applied to African-Americans and subjected them to criminal prosecution for more minor offenses like breaking curfew, loitering, and not carrying proof of employment.
-These new laws led to more prisoners for the penal system that could all be leased by the state so that they can use their labor for profit.
+The 13th Amendment to the United States Constitution prohibited the use of slavery and involuntary servitude but explicitly exempts those who have been convicted of a crime.
+In response to this, the southern state legislatures implemented "Black Codes", which were laws that explicitly applied to African-Americans and subjected them to criminal prosecution for minor offenses like breaking curfew, loitering, and not carrying proof of employment.
+These new laws led to more prisoners for the penal system that could all be leased by the state so that it can use their labor for profit.
 Widespread convict leasing ended by World War II, but the loopholes in the 13th Amendment still permit the use of prisoners to work without pay.

 Other work programs

 Convicts may also be leased for non-agricultural work, either directly to state entities, or to private industry.
-For example, prisoners may make license plates under contract to the state Department of Motor Vehicles, work in textile or other state-run factories, or may perform data processing for outside firms.
+For example, prisoners may make license plates under contract to the state department of motor vehicles, work in textile or other state-run factories, or may perform data processing for outside firms.
 Other types of work include food service or groundskeeping.
 These laborers are typically considered to be a part of prison industries and not prison farms.